 This baked purple sweet potato recipe is so simple!
-You can make it just as I do or you can play around with it and top it with whatever it is that you like.
-It takes just a few minutes to put it together and place it in the oven.
-Let’s do this!
-The printable recipe is at the end of the post.
+You can make it just as I do or you can top it with whatever it is that you like.
+It takes just a few minutes to put together and place in the oven.
+Baked purple sweet potato is an amazing side dish or a meal on its own!